mariorod98/ObsidianVault/Other files/Interview questions.md

 ### What responsibilities do you expect from the position?

+I expect to enhance and maintain your current AI systems as well as develop new ones if necessary.
+I guess the bulk of the work comes from developing the drivatars for the game.
+I also expect to develop tools for artists and designers to facilitate the use of whatever AI technique we develop.

 ### How do you ensure you write quality code?
 I try to be as consistent as possible with the code I write and I take pride in creating code that is functional, optimized and easily understandable.